anashevade96/NetflixDashboard/README.md

 # NetflixDashboard
-This repository contains a Netflix dashboard pdf that was created using Tableau.
+This repository consists of a dashboard created using Tableau, along with my analysis for the graphs.